Massachusetts

 III.
 Expungement, sealing & other record relief

-With certain exceptions, including firearms offenses, crimes by public officials, and crimes “against public justice” such as perjury and witness tampering, “Any person having a record of criminal court appearances and dispositions in the commonwealth” may apply to the commissioner of probation to seal the record of the case.
+With certain exceptions, including firearms offenses, crimes by public officials, and crimes “against public justice” such as perjury and witness tampering, “Any person having a record of criminal court appearances and dispositions in the commonwealth” may apply to the commissioner of probation to seal the record of the case after a waiting period.
 See Mass.
 Gen. Law ch.
 276, § 100A.
-The commissioner “shall comply” with the request provided that (1) the person’s “court appearance and court disposition records, including any period of incarceration or custody for any misdemeanor record to be sealed occurred not less than 3 years before the request,” with no criminal offense or incarceration in the three years before filing; and (2) the person’s court appearance and court disposition records, including any period of incarceration or custody for any felony record to be sealed occurred not less than 7 years before the request, with no conviction or incarceration in the 7 years beforoe the request.
-The person’s record may not include any ineligible convictions.2 Sexual offenses are subject to a 15-year eligibility period after all supervision has ended, and sealing is unavailable to anyone who is still under a registration obligation or who was ever required to register as a Level 2 or 3 offender.
+The commissioner “shall comply” with the request provided that (1) the person’s “court appearance and court disposition records, including any period of incarceration or custody for any misdemeanor record to be sealed occurred not less than 3 years before the request,” with no criminal offense or incarceration in the three years before filing; and (2) the person’s court appearance and court disposition records, including any period of incarceration or custody for any felony record to be sealed occurred not less than 7 years before the request, with no conviction or incarceration in the 7 years before the request.
+Id.2 Sexual offenses are subject to a 15-year eligibility period after all supervision has ended, and sealing is unavailable to anyone who is still under a registration obligation or who was ever required to register as a Level 2 or 3 offender.
 Firearms offenses, crimes by public officials and employees, and crimes “against public justice” are never eligible for sealing; however, effective October 1, 2018, convictions for resisting arrest are eligible, see amendments to Mass.
 Gen. Law ch.
 276, § 100A in 2018 Mass.
 Acts ch.
-69
+69.

-Sealing of non-conviction records is also available in the court’s discretion under a constituionally mandated “good cause” standard upon disposition of the charges under § 100C, discussed in the section IIIC.
+Sealing of non-conviction records is also available at the court’s discretion upon disposition of the charges under Mass Gen. Laws ch.
+276, § 100C. under a constitutionally mandated “good cause” standard.
+See the discussion in section III(C), infra.

 Effect of sealing